eshwen/SemivisibleJets/README.md

 ### Generating `MadGraph` gridpacks <a name="generatinggridpacks"></a>

 For central production, gridpacks will be needed as external LHE generators don't cooperate with CMSSW.
-These gridpacks are made on the grid, with monitoring output such that it looks like you're running locally.
+These gridpacks are set up locally, with each channel run as an LSF job.

 First, clone this repo somewhere with a lot of storage (the gridpacks end up in directories within the repository, and so its size can grow considerably) with